What is On-page SEO?

 Meta Description, what is it?

-Write an enticing copy make your web page a must-see page.
+Write enticing copy, make your web page a must-see page.

 Make sure the text is no longer than 120 to 160 characters, including spaces.

 Don't be alarmed if the search engine changes this copy.
-Sometimes the search engine will change things to match a searcher query better.
-This change will be another relevant snippet from your webpage.
+Sometimes the search engine will change the copy to match a searcher query better.

 Headers and h1 thought h6, what are they?

-The header is the main headline at the top of your web page.
-Don't get this confused with the meta description.
-The header and the meta description are two different things.
+The h1 is the main headline at the top of your web page.
+Don't get this confused with the meta tag or title tag.
+The h1 headline and the meta tag or page title are two different things.
 Each one should be different and unique.
-Search engines will be looking at your headline and will use it as a ranking factor for the webpage.
+Search engines will be looking at your h1 headline and will use it as a ranking factor for the webpage.

-Don't be tempted to use the meta titles for your page headline, you will be losing out on your SEO if you do.
+Don't be tempted to use the meta tag or page title for your page headline, you will be losing out on your SEO if you do.

-The headline is at the top of your page and is labeled h1 in your code.
+The h1 headline is at the top of your page and is labeled h1 in your code.

-There should be only one h1 per page.
+There should be only one h1 headline per page.

 Use the most important information in the headline.